 Now we characterize the absorbing states.
 For $\delta<1$ and $Y_{\max}=\left\lceil 1+\log_{q}(\frac{1+\delta}{1-\delta})\right\rceil<N$, we have

 So either $y_{R}=Y_{\max}$ is absorbing or there exists a $y_{R}<Y_{\max}$ that is absorbing.
 In $Y_{t}=y_{R}$, all players, regardless of $x$, prefer to buy.
 Similarly, for $Y_{\min}=-2$ we have

 So either $y_{L}=Y_{\min}=-2$ or $y_{L}=-1$ is absorbing.
 In $Y_{t}=y_{L}$, all players, regardless of $x$, prefer to wait.
 Hence, in $Y_{t}=y_{L}$ or $Y_{t}=y_{R}$ no more revealings occur and $Y_{t}$ (and $\bar{Y}_i$) remains constant for all $t'>t$ with probability 1. \end{IEEEproof} The absorbing states of the Markov chain we defined above are informational cascades.
 As a result, an informational cascade will occur with probability approaching 1 as $N$ increases as in the gambler's ruin problem.
-However, an informational cascade that occurs after all (or almost all) players have revealed their private information is of little interest.
-Indeed, in such a case (almost) all available information about the quality $V$ of the good has been revealed to the rest of the network and so this situation can hardly be considered a pathological outcome.
-The following theorem shows that this is far from being the case. \begin{thm} For $\delta<1$, the probability that an informational cascade occurs in finite time approaches 1 as $N\rightarrow\infty$.
+However, an informational cascade that occurs after (almost) all players have revealed their private information is of little concern.
+In such a case (almost) all available information about $V$ has been revealed, so $w$ is close to $N$ and the cascade affects only a few players and also has small probability to be bad.
+Unfortunately, for a fixed $\delta<1$, the following theorem shows that this is far from being the case, as an informational cascade occurs early on: \begin{thm} For $\delta<1$, the probability that an informational cascade occurs in finite time approaches 1 as $N\rightarrow\infty$.